 The Bazaleti Lake isn’t exactly on the Georgian Military highway, but it’s only a very small detour… It isn’t the most famous one either!
 Honestly, we had never heard of this prior to our visit!
 We only saw the street sign to it when we were heading to Stepantsminda and decided to have look on our way back.
 Boy, did we get this one right!
 We only wished we could stay longer, but it was our last day in Georgia 🙂

-The Bazaleti Lake has an are of only 1.22 km² and a maximum depth of 30 meters.
+Bazaleti Lake has an area of only 1.22 km² and a maximum depth of 30 meters.
 It’s is situated at 900 meters height above sea level, with a unique combination of mountain air and wonderful water.
 The dawn and sunset are beautiful and it’s a great place to rest in any season of the year.
 Though in Summer you can enjoy the relatively warm water!
 We strongly suggest taking 1 or 2 days to rest here.

 Accommodation in Bazaleti Lake

 We stayed at Laguna Apartments and we strongly advise you to do the same!
 It has great value for money, being very inexpensive for a property with a private beach area and views of the mountains.
 You can play ping-pong or rent a bike to ride around the lake.
-It’s Perfect for couples or families with kids.
+It’s perfect for couples or families with kids.
 Though, the things we most liked about it was how everything looked so adorable and well maintained.
 We only paid 20 Euros for one night, but check here the price for your dates.

 We love this region of Georgia!
 It has such an incredible natural beauty that you wouldn’t really need anything… however the old churches, fortresses, and ruins make everything even better!

-Our Recommended Travel Guide Books For Georgia
+Our Recommended Georgia Travel Guide Books

 Georgia (Bradt Travel Guide) – if you are only traveling to Georgia!